-THIS IS A HOSTA THAT I HAVE RAISED FROM SEED AND IS IN ITS SECOND YEAR.
+THIS IS A HOSTA THAT I HAVE RAISED FROM SEED AND IS IN ITS THIRD YEAR.
 IT TAKES FIVE YEARS UNTIL A HOSTA IS FULLY MATURE AND AT THE MOMENT THE GROWTH APPEARS TO BE STRONG .

 "SimpleSite is the easiest way to get your own website.
 Changing design and adding content is a breeze, I love it so why not give it a go!"